MahimaBhushan/Health-Monitoring-App_3-containers/README.md

 Steps:

+These commands must be run in their respective Dockerfile path.

 1. pull the mongodb docker image and run it, also name the container as mongo

    >>docker run --name mongo mongo